Writing good image alt text

 What good alt text does

 Good alt text supports understanding without getting in the way.
-It helps people understand the content and move through it efficiently.
+It helps people move through content efficiently.

 Good alt text:

-• avoids guessing gender, emotions, relationships or intent
+- avoids assumptions about gender, emotions, relationships or intent

 How long alt text should be